Caraid O'Brien

 Caraid O'Brien (born December 20, 1974) is an Irish-born, US-based writer, performer, translator and theater director.
 Although she is from an Irish Catholic background, she is best known for her work with material originally written in Yiddish.
-Theater J Artistic Director Adam Immerwahr has praised "her superb theatrical ear and facility for transforming Yiddish work into relevant contemporary text."
+Former Theater J Artistic Director Adam Immerwahr has praised "her superb theatrical ear and facility for transforming Yiddish work into relevant contemporary text."

 Family, youth and education

 O’Brien was born in Galway in 1974, one of five children of Michael and Patricia Gill O'Brien.
 Her maternal grandfather was an Irish-speaker from the Aran Islands and, by O'Brien's account, her paternal grandmother was a great storyteller.
 Her family were back and forth several times between Ireland and Eastern Massachusetts.
 When she was 12, her family moved definitively to Hingham, Massachusetts.
 Her father, Michael O'Brien, is a pathologist; as of 2023 he is an emeritus professor at Boston University.

 She discovered Yiddish literature and Jewish American literature as a teenager, as part of her high school studies of American literature.
 At the time, she already had a strong interest in Irish literature, but teacher Catherine Doyle assigned their class stories by Bernard Malamud, Saul Bellow, and Cynthia Ozick (all of whom wrote in English but were either Yiddish-speakers or a generation removed), as well as Yiddish-language writer Isaac Bashevis Singer, the latter in translation, of course.
 This led her to look at the Boston Public Library to seek further Yiddish literature in translation, among which she discovered Chaim Grade.
 Grade's My Mother's Sabbath Days inspired her to decide to learn Yiddish.
 While in high school, she also learned enough French to read a novel by Albert Camus in the original.

 As early as elementary school O'Brien had an interest in acting.
 In her all-girls high school, Notre Dame Academy in Hingham, she played male leads in plays by Oscar Wilde.
-She relates that her parents were relieved, though, when she didn't choose to major in theater in college: "[T]wo of [my siblings] majored in French literature… And if I wanted to learn Yiddish instead of French, that was fine with them."
+She relates that her parents were relieved, though, when she didn't choose to major in theater in college: "[T]wo of [my siblings] majored in French literature...
+And if I wanted to learn Yiddish instead of French, that was fine with them."